 To become a session guitar player, you need to develop an advanced level of skill in

 - Vast repertoire of genres

 - Understanding of gear and tone

 - Understanding of (at least) basic music theory and how to apply it

 - Entrepreneurial & Self-management skills

 How to become a session guitarist?

-It takes time to learn the skills of a session guitarist and gradually develop by experience and practice.
+It takes time to learn the skills of a session guitarist and gradually develop through experience and practice.

-Basically, you have to be a very good guitar player, who is also a musician, and a cool dude who is known by a lot of producers/artists/engineers as a guy who can quickly come up and record great guitar parts.
+In simple terms, you must be an excellent guitar player, a musician, and a cool dude known by many producers/artists/engineers as a guy who can quickly come up and record great guitar parts.
 Being funny helps a bit too!

 For a study purpose, I will divide the skill into 3 main categories.